-A letter initially rated for the United States packet, showing the Hamilton '1/2' (Sterling) handstamp; however, postmasters had been instructed to send letters by the more expensive service only when instructed to do so and the letter was directed to the British packet out of Boston, even though this incurred a delay of a week.67 On arrival in England the letter was re-rated to eightpence Sterling.
+A letter with a Hamilton imprint and no indication that it has passed through London, Canada West, initially rated for the United States packet, showing the distinctive '1/2' (Sterling) handstamp.
+Postmasters had been instructed to send letters by the more expensive service only when instructed to do so and the letter was directed to a British packet out of Boston, even though this incurred a delay of a week.
+On arrival in England the letter was re-rated to eightpence Sterling.

-66 J.C.
-Arnell, 'Transatlantic Handbook', p.
-59: A.12, attributed to London, Canada West, this handstamp is much more likely to have been used by the Hamilton, Canada West exchange office.
-67 Hubbard & Winter, pp. 105 and 36: Collins Line 'Baltic' out of New York on 26th December 1855, Cunard Line 'Asia' out of Boston on 2nd January 1856.
+&lt;sup>1 J.C.
+Arnell, 'Handbook on Transatlantic Mail', p.
+59: A.12, attributed to London, Canada West, this handstamp is more likely to have been used by the Hamilton, Canada West exchange office.

+&lt;sup>2 W. Hubbard & R.F.
+Winter, 'North Atlantic Mail Sailings', pp. 105 and 36: Collins Line 'Baltic' out of New York on 26th December 1855, Cunard Line 'Asia' out of Boston on 2nd January 1856.